Melapress/captcha-4wp/readme.txt

 == Screenshots ==

-1. Captcha in comment form
+1. CAPTCHA in the WordPress login form
-2. Captcha in Contact Form 7
+2. CAPTCHA in the WordPress comments form
-3. Captcha in WooCommerce (multiple in same page)
+3. CAPTCHA in WooCommerce (multiple CAPTCHA's in the same page)
-4. Captcha in Login Form
+4. CAPTCHA in user registration form
-5. Captcha in Register Form
+5. CAPTCHA in password reset / change form
-6. Captcha in Lost Password Form
+6. CAPTCHA in lost password request form
-7. Advanced noCaptcha reCaptcha Settings
-8. Advanced noCaptcha reCaptcha Setup Instruction

 == Changelog ==